 If you have been arrested for DUI in Colorado, it is important that you speak with an attorney as soon as possible.
-An experienced attorney knows how to challenge the DUI stop as well as the validity of any field sobriety exercises done alongside the road.
+An experienced lawyer knows how to challenge the DUI stop as well as the validity of any field sobriety exercises done alongside the road.
 You need a strong advocate on your side to protect your interests and make sure that you get the best result possible for your case.

 Do not try to challenge your arrest for driving under the influence alone.
 Call us or fill out our online contact form today.
 We look forward to working with you.